Forest management and disturbances

 Data sources

-The data for the Sustainable forest indicators comes from two main sources; Canadian Council of Forest Ministers National Forestry Database and the State of Canada's Forest Annual Report from Natural Resources Canada.
+The data for the Sustainable forest indicators comes from two main sources; the Canadian Council of Forest Ministers National Forestry Database and the State of Canada's Forest Annual Report from Natural Resources Canada.

 More information